The Bassoon Studio

 The bassoon studio at the University of Nevada, Las Vegas (UNLV) is diverse and inclusive and has grown consistently in both size and quality since Dr. McKay arrived in 1995.
-Studio members participate in a number of activities outside of the normal curriculum, such as special reed making gatherings and the Bright Light City Bassoons, and they serve as instructors and aides for the Bocal Majority Bassoon Camp held at UNLV each winter.
+Studio members participate in a number of activities outside of the normal curriculum, such as special reed making gatherings and the Bright Light City Bassoons, and they serve as instructors and aides for the Bocal Majority Bassoon Camp annually held at UNLV.
 Students come from all over the United States and Japan, and many have gone on to successfully pursue careers in the music industry.

 The bassoon studio typically consists of about 7-8 students.
 They each receive one 50-minute lesson every week, participate in a weekly studio class, and have the option to take a weekly 90-minute reed class.
 Studio members also have access to a reed room where they can borrow UNLV reed making equipment, store their own reed making supplies, and work on reeds any time the building is open.
-There are also a number of performing opportunities including Symphony Orchestra, Chamber Orchestra, Wind Orchestra, Symphonic Winds, NEXTET, the Star of Nevada Marching Band, Community Band, woodwind quintets, other chamber ensembles, convocations, and recitals.
+There are also a number of performing opportunities with UNLV ensembles including Symphony Orchestra, Chamber Orchestra, Wind Orchestra, Symphonic Winds, NEXTET, Early Music Ensemble, Star of Nevada Marching Band, Community Band, varied chamber ensembles, convocations, and recitals.
 As a full-time professor at UNLV, Dr. McKay is on campus most days and easily available to provide help and advice.
 The studio members are supportive, welcoming to new members, and they form strong and lasting relationships with Dr. McKay and with each other.

 Students that are interested in auditioning may schedule a full day of activities at UNLV including a private lesson with Dr. McKay, the opportunity to sit in on one or more ensemble rehearsals, a campus tour, as well as several informal activities to get to know the studio members and Dr. McKay.

-School of Music
+THe School of Music